joruof/minireload/README.md

 # minireload

-Hot code reloading for python scripts with a main loop.
+Small library for live code reloading of python scripts.
 Basically just a nicer front-end for superreload + exception handling.
-Requires only the python standard library and no external dependencies.
+Requires only the watchdog library to check for filesystem changes.

 ## Setup